 Eating too quickly can make it difficult to identify satiety cues, causing overeating in some cases, according to Harvard Health Publishing.

-What's more, eating more ultra-processed food is associated with a higher risk for obesity, according to a December 2017 review published in Current Obesity Reports.
+What's more, eating more ultra-processed food is associated with a higher risk for obesity, according to a December 2017 review in Current Obesity Reports.
 Per a November 2019 study in Current Treatment Options in Gastroenterology, the following snacks contribute to weight gain the most:

 It is unclear if the high risk for obesity is due to the processing of the food, which strips it from important nutrients, or because processed foods often pack in more ingredients such as sugar, which tacks on more calories.

-Although there's no one ingredient or ultra-processed food that has been shown to directly cause cancer, a highly processed diet has been linked to an overall increased risk of death, according to a May 2019 study in the BMJ, which analyzed the diets of almost 20,000 men and women over 5 years.
+Although there's no one ingredient or ultra-processed food that has been shown to directly cause cancer, a highly processed diet has been linked to an overall increased risk of death, according to a May 2019 study in the BMJ, which analyzed the diets of almost 20,000 people over five years.